clickup/ngx-esbuild/README.md

 - As it does not typecheck, it cannot AoT compile your code either
 - It is designed for local development only, and does not support building for production

-It mainly works by implementing a version these 2 ideas:
+It mainly works by implementing a version of these 2 ideas:

 - https://github.com/angular/angular/issues/43131
 - https://github.com/angular/angular/issues/43165